rstudio/shiny/_includes/tutorial/more-widgets.md

 ![More Widgets Screenshot](screenshots/more-widgets.png)

+The More Widgets application demonstrates the helpText and submitButton widgets as well as the use of embedded HTML elements to customized formatting.
 To run the example type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;07_widgets&quot;)